PedroRASB/ISNet/README.md

 ## Observations for the Training Procedure
 For better stability and convergence in the training procedure, we suggest employing gradient clipping (we used norm of 1) and deterministic operations, which may be selected with the following code: torch.use_deterministic_algorithms(True).

 A higher P hyper-parameter (heatmap loss weight) increases bias resistance, but reduces training speed.
-A lower d hyper-parameter (GWRP decay) also increases bias resistance, but reduces training stability.
+A lower d hyper-parameter (GWRP decay in the heatmap loss) also increases bias resistance, but reduces training stability.
 If training losses do not converge, please consider increasing the d hyper-parameter and/or reducing learning rate.